-OVERVIEW: The Robert R. McCormick Foundation's Journalism Program is designed to encourage a more "informed, news-literate and engaged citizenry" through the support of "quality content, audience education and protection of press freedoms."
-They do this through a number of substantial grants each year to various organizations promoting these themes.
+OVERVIEW: The Robert R. McCormick Foundation supports journalism to encourage a more "informed, news-literate and engaged citizenry" through "quality content, audience education and protection of press freedoms."
+Its journalism program funds a number of substantial grants each year to various organizations that promote these themes.

-IP TAKE: Given that this foundation is based on a newspaper publishing fortune, it's safe to say that McCormick is in media grantmaking for the long haul.
+IP TAKE: Given that this foundation is based on a newspaper publishing fortune, it is safe to say that McCormick is in media grantmaking for the long haul.

 Before submitting proposals, organizations are asked to submit a Letter of Inquiry describing your request.
 Requests of more than $50,000 are due in August.
 Requests of amounts below that are accepted year-round.
-Grants can range anywhere from around $5,000 to the lower six figures, depending on the needs of your organization or program.
+Grants can range anywhere from around $5,000 to the lower six figures, depending on the organization or program’s needs.

 A searchable database of past grants can be found here.
 Past grants include $600,000 to the Poynter Institute, $1 million to Northwestern University Medill School of Journalism, and $400,000 to the News Literacy Project.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).